 The parliamentarian advises the board of directors and members on matters of parliamentary procedure, and serves as a consultant, especially in a meeting, where only the chair has the authority to rule on questions of order or to answer parliamentary inquiries.

-- Work with outgoing parliamentarian to transfer any needed information or documents.
+- Work with outgoing parliamentarians to transfer any needed information or documents.

 - Develop a Plan of Work and submit to the Executive Board for approval.
-View Sample Plan of Work.
+View Sample Plan of Work (Español).

 - Request a copy your PTA's bylaws and standing rules to share with the incoming board.

-- Sign the Texas PTA Ethics/Conflict of Interest Agreement and submit to the secretary.
+- Sign the Confidentiality, Ethics and Conflict of Interest Agreement and submit to the Secretary.

 Duties at a Glance